Old Dominion vs. Florida International NCAA Football Odds, Plays and Insights | November 6, 2021

 Florida International Stats and Trends

-- Florida International's games this year have gone over the total in four out of seven opportunities (57.1%).
+- Florida International's games this season have gone over the point total in 57.1% of its opportunities (four times in seven games with a set point total).

-- Florida International is 0-1 against the spread and 1-1 overall when the team scores more than 30 points.
+- Florida International is 0-1 against the spread and 1-1 overall in games when it scores more than 30 points.

 - This season the Panthers have turned the ball over 11 times, five more than the Monarchs' takeaways (6).